Inverse problem for a random Schr\"odinger equation with unknown source and potential: Several critical asymptotic estimates

 \begin{lem} Define $F_j(k,\hat x) ~(j=0,1)$ as in \eqref{eq:Fjkx-MLSchroEqu2018}.
 For every $\hat x \in \mathbb{S}^2$ and every $k_1, k_2 \geq k$, when $k \to +\infty$, we have the following estimates:

 uniformly for all $\hat x$. \end{lem}

-\begin{proof}[Proof of Lemma \ref{lemma:HOT1-MLSchroEqu2018}] We only prove the first asymptotic estimate in \eqref{eq:hotF1F1-MLSchroEqu2018} and the second one can be proved by following similar arguments.
+\begin{proof} We only prove the first asymptotic estimate in \eqref{eq:hotF1F1-MLSchroEqu2018} and the second one can be proved by following similar arguments.
 We continue to use the notation $G_j$ defined in \eqref{eq:Gjkx-MLSchroEqu2018}.
 To prove the statement, the following two identities are needed:

 { } where the operation $\agl[\cdot,\cdot]$ in \eqref{eq:hotGj-MLSchroEqu2018} is in terms of the variable $s$, and

 In \eqref{eq:hotGjGl-MLSchroEqu2018}, with some abuse of notations, we use ``1'' (resp.~``2'') to represent the variable that the operator $V \calR_{k_1}$ (resp.~$V \calR_{k_2}$) acts on.